YosukeSugiura/SEGAN/README.md

  **[English]**

-If you are facing GPU Memory Stack Error, please try **Half Precision Floating Point Mode** which can downsize the calculation precision and so reduce the memory usage.
-If you want to use, please insert the following commands before running the network.
+If you are facing GPU Memory Stack Error, please try **Half Precision Floating Point Mode** which can downsize the calculation precision and thus reduce the memory usage.
+If you want to use, please run the following commands before defining the network.
 ```python
 ctx = get_extension_context('cudnn', device_id=args.device_id, type_config='half')
 nn.set_default_context(ctx)